-Android verifies the boots with the help of dm-verity kernel feature that makes it impossible for the compromised device to boot.
+Android verifies the boots with the help of the dm-verity kernel feature that makes it impossible for the compromised device to boot.

 2. Security Software Update

 Apple rolls out several versions of security updates every once in a while in a month.
-Apple makes it a mandate for every user to download the most recent security update.
+Apple makes it a mandate for every user to download the most recent security upgrades.
 By giving out continuous notifications, the OS makes it difficult for its users to ignore the security upgradations.
 Something that brings everyone to the conclusion that the winner of Apple vs Android security efforts is the former one.

 3. Touch Id

-While Android has recently started partnering with manufacturers who are offering Fingerprint Scan option, the number is still very limited.
+While Android has recently started partnering with manufacturers who are offering the Fingerprint Scan option, the number is still very limited.